We take five minutes to chat with Director of Bcompact design, Zev Bianchi.

 Company: Bcompact design

 I had been living in Manhattan for about 2 years already, doing many and varied things to occupy myself and earn a living.
 One of which was working for a fashion show production company, RandM productions.
 Producing men’s and women’s, spring and fall fashion shows.
 I started in the company soon after the directors had formed it and we soon were able to move into an awesome 7500square foot loft space on Broadway at Canal Street.
 I was the official do everything and anything guy.
-Me and my Huskie would race around New York picking up, delivering, all kinds of things.
+My Huskie and I would race around New York picking up, delivering, all kinds of things.
 Me on my rollerblades (cool back then) and Mika pulling me around at hyper speeds and when she got tired, I’d sling her around my shoulders like a shoal and keep going.

 One of my first commissions in the new office, apart from some major renovations, was to design and build all the office desks and other random furniture.
 I built seven really cool desks made from ‘Speed Rail’ joints, Aluminum pipes and marine ply tops.
-I was living in East Village at the time, on Crack street, 13th between 1st and ‘A’.
-The apartment was small to say the least; the shower stall was two thirds the size of a ‘PortAloo’, just not as well made, and in the kitchen.
+I was living in East Village at the time, on Crack Street, 13th between 1st and ‘A’.
+The apartment was small, to say the least; the shower stall was two thirds the size of a ‘PortAloo’, just not as well made, and in the kitchen.
 It was living there for over five years and it was being there that made me realise I had to make the most comfortable living environment out of what space I had.
 A loft bed with wardrobe and office below, handmade sofa beds all kinds of folding and changing devices to maximise dance floor space.

 One day after becoming quite busy building peoples loft spaces, one of my best friends, Claes Applequist, the Swedish soon-to-be architect just said in his very suave, OTT, rolling Swedish accent.
 “Zev…why don’t you study design, it is in your genes…” It was right there and then, sometime in the mid-nineties that I decided to become a designer.
 I enrolled at Parsons School of design and the rest is history.

 Living it tight and expensive conditions, where space is at a premium and good design is essential to good living.
-I had the ideas and the hands on skills (thanks to my father an engineer/mechanic) to create them… people see them and wanted them for themselves.
+I had the ideas and the hands-on skills (thanks to my father an engineer/mechanic) to create them… people see them and wanted them for themselves.

 I specialise in compact and sustainable design.
 It is because I see all the time that people are being squeezed out of their lives due to cost of space.
 Furniture and products that can help elevate this problem and make life more enjoyable and easier is always welcome.

-One my projects for the past three years has been opening and running my design studio, ProtoHub in Darlinghurst.
+One of my projects for the past three years has been opening and running my design studio, ProtoHub in Darlinghurst.
 I started in 2011, to help young and emerging designers get help and mentorship in the design industry, by providing a studio and workshop space where they could prototype and produce their products for little to no money.

 By providing tools and machines, assistance in design and a safe place to work.
 As the educational system doesn’t really allow for entry into the industry if you have no resources and you are not one of the lucky minority who land immediately in a design job straight out of school.